|taxi, bus, train, plane, ferry|

-With great accessibility, a well developed network of water and road taxis, untold natural riches, both below the sea and above it, along with a thriving jungle ecosystem, Tioman has so much to ever any and all travelers with a yearning for exotic tranquillity.
+With great accessibility, a well developed network of water taxis and road taxis, as well as untold natural riches, both below the sea surface and above it, along with a thriving jungle ecosystem, Tioman has so much to offer travelers with a yearning for exotic tranquillity.

 Land of Adventure